 On June 29, 2009, the Company engaged the services of Mercanti Securities, LLC, ("Mercanti"), to assist in the raising of additional capital on a joint venture basis.
 These funds will be used to establish additional Jatropha farms primarily on the Yucatan peninsula in Mexico.
 As compensation for this engagement, Mercanti or its designate were granted five year warrants to purchase 7,700,000 common shares of the Company at \$ 0.0325 per share.
 Subsequently, on October 29, 2009, the Company canceled this warrant and reissued warrants to purchase an aggregate of 7,700,000 common shares of the Company with terms identical to the original warrant, except that the name of the warrant holders were changed and the expiration date was extended to October 29, 2014.
-In addition, Mercanti would receive a cash success fee equal to 7.5% of the aggregate gross proceeds of any equity placement payable in warrants.
+In addition, Mercanti would receive a cash success fee equal to 7.5% of the aggregate gross proceeds of any equity placement and an additional 7.5% of the aggregate gross proceeds of any equity placement payable in warrants.